autonomical1/ObsidianBackup/10th Grade/Language/U.S. to spend 703 million on improving ports.md

 Long Beach, California will get $30 million to replace diesel yard tractors with 60 electric yard tractors and other equipment.

 Grays Harbor Terminal in Aberdeen, Washington is getting $25.5 million to build an additional 50,000 feet of rail and repurpose a 50-acre brownfield site for cargo.

-U.S. to spend $703 million on improving ports